Pool Wall Joint Piece

 What I do is spray the bar with WD40.
 I then attach a large set of vice grips to it and pound the grips with a hammer.
 I go through several sets of vice grips every summer but I do get the bars off.

 Walls can be spliced if you use heavy enough material and plenty of nuts and bolts.
 A 3' section of old sidewall would work perfect.
-If you can't find a wall you would be looking flat stock material at least as thick as the wall.
+If you can't find a wall you would be looking for flat stock material at least as thick as the wall.

 Once the wall is installed you would put your patch material on the inside of the pool and run several rows of nuts and bolts on both sides of the cut.
 I have done this many times without any problems.